Hina and the Eel: 1. Tuamotu Islands

 Stimson, J. Frank, The Legends of Maui and Tahaki (told by Fariua-a-Makitua of Fagatau).
 Bishop Mus.
 Bull., Hawaii.
 127, 1934.

-Variants of the story of Hina and the eel have been found throughout Polynesia, which means that it was probably one of the early myths brought by the ancestors of the Polynesians when they first migrated by sea, originally from Taiwan, into the Pacific.
+Variants of the story of Hina and the eel have been found throughout Polynesia, which shows that it was must be one of the early myths brought by the ancestors of the Polynesians when they first migrated by canoe (they came originally from Taiwan) into the Pacific.

 This brief story was recorded in the Tuamotu Islands, a group of coral islands in French Polynesia.
-It is the beginning of a longer tale about Tuna’s (the Eel’s) battle with Maui, a battle caused by Hina who left Tuna and eventually chose Maui for a new husband.
+It is the beginning of a longer tale about Tuna’s battle with Maui, a battle caused by Hina when she left Tuna and took Maui as her new husband.
 It speaks directly about Hina’s preference.

 Hina was living with Tuna in his land beneath the sea; but she became tired of her eel-husband, also of the coldness there.

 Photo source: unknown

-Hina tired of her relationship with her cold-blooded, underwater husband, which means symbolically that she was tired of unconscious relating (underwater symbolizes the unconscious).
+That Hina tired of her cold-blooded, underwater husband means symbolically that she was tired of unconscious relating (underwater symbolizes the unconscious).